✔️ Available on Starter, Deliver, Grow, and Scale subscriptions 1

 2. Search for and select a project.

 3. Switch to the Table view.
-The Table tab might be hidden under the More... section.
+The Table tab might be hidden under the More... option.

-4. Select the relevant task list in the Task Lists panel on the left.
+4. Select the relevant task list in left navigation panel.
 This is the designated task list set to receive form responses in the form's settings.

 6. View the file: